chloe-js/battleships/README.md

   * No errors were returned from PEP8online.com
 ## Bugs
 * When I wrote the code, I had a lot of errors with white space because I could not see it when looking through my code, but when I put it through the PEP8 validator I was able to find them
-* If a user inputs nothing and enters their row and column no input error arrises but after the input returns an error is displayed in the terminal
+* If a user inputs nothing and enters their row and column no input error arrises but after the input returns an error is displayed in the terminal.
+* REVISED, this error of a blank input being entered has now been corrected with adding the .STRIP() funtion.
+This now does not allow any black input and the while loops of numbers 1-8 and letters of A-H, forces the user to input only the options given in the battlefield.

 ## Constraints